...

 If Finma regulation with Swiss deposit insurance, up to CHF 100,000 is an absolute must for you, it is.

-As info: A Deposit protection always applies at Cash, i.e., cash deposits.
-Securities (shares, ETFs, etc.) are always protected indefinitely, as they do not slip into the loss mass in the event of insolvency.
+For your information: Deposit protection always applies to cash, i.e. cash deposits.
+Securities (shares, ETFs, etc.) are always protected indefinitely, as they are not included in the loss in the event of insolvency.

 So, if a broker protects only CHF 20,000, but you do not deposit higher cash amounts with the broker, this will not be a problem for you.